Srinath04/devops-daily-log/daily/2025-09-03 Topics Refresher/README.md

-wq
 ## Today's Kubernetes Learnings

 1. Pod Run with Node Selection

 - Worked with scheduling pods onto specific nodes using nodeSelector.
-This ensures workloads are placed on nodes that meet business or application requirements.
+- This ensures workloads are placed on nodes that meet business or application requirements.

 - Experimented with labels and taints to fine-tune pod placement strategies, reinforcing the importance of aligning scheduling rules with cluster architecture.